luc0/shopify-luco/README.md

 }
 ```

-# Command
+# Out of stock command

-There's a command, that send an email (through a job) informing the products that are out of stock.
+There's a command, that sends an email (through a job) informing the products that are out of stock.
 ```
 php artisan app:check-out-of-stock-command
 ```